The first thing that is particularly impressive about this optical illusion is definitely its name!

 The second thing that comes as a surprise is that at first glance, nothing seems strange in the vertically flipped picture.

-The second thing that surprises is that nothing seems strange in the inverted picture, aside from the fact that the depicted face is … upside down!
-Once the photo returns at the right place, the mystery is solved and the effect is revealed!
+But as soon as you see it the opposite way, it turns out that the depicted face was… upside down all this time!
+Once the photo returns to the right place, the mystery is solved and the effect is revealed!
 But how is this possible?

-However, once the same image is turned over, the alterations in the characteristics disappear as if by magic, i.e. the viewer sees a normal image turned upside down!
+However, once the same image is turned upside down, the alterations in the characteristics disappear as if by magic, i.e. the viewer sees a normal image turned upside down!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.